B. R. Ambedkar: Legacy

 Ambedkar's legacy was not without criticism.
 Ambedkar has been criticised for his one-sided views on the issue of caste at the expense of cooperation with the larger nationalist movement.
 Ambedkar has been also criticised by some of his biographers over his neglect of organization-building.

 Ambedkar's political philosophy has given rise to a large number of political parties, publications and workers' unions that remain active across India, especially in Maharashtra.
 His promotion of Buddhism has rejuvenated interest in Buddhist philosophy among sections of population in India.
 Mass conversion ceremonies have been organised by human rights activists in modern times, emulating Ambedkar's Nagpur ceremony of 1956.
 Some Indian Buddhists regard him as a Bodhisattva, although he never claimed it himself.
 Outside India, during the late 1990s, some Hungarian Romani people drew parallels between their own situation and that of the downtrodden people in India.
 Inspired by Ambedkar, they started to convert to Buddhism.

+The Ambedkar Statue in Hyderabad is a statue of B. R. Ambedkar located in Hyderabad.
+The statue was designed by Ram V. Sutar.
+The foundation stone was laid in 2016, but the construction of the statue began in 2021.
+The statue was inaugurated on 14 April 2023, by K. Chandrashekhar Rao, the Chief Minister of Telangana, on the 132nd Ambedkar Jayanti.
+Ambedkar's grandson Prakash Ambedkar was the chief guest of the event.
+The statue is made up of over 360 tonnes of steel and 100 tonnes of bronze.
+On 19 January 2024, a 125 feet tall "Statue of Social Justice" of Ambedkar was installed in Vijayawada, Andhra Pradesh, which stands on an 81 feet high platform.
+The Ambedkar statues in Hyderabad and Vijayawada are the fifth and fourth tallest statues in India respectively.
+In May 2026, a 450 feet tall "Statue of Equality" of Babasaheb Ambedkar will be ready at Indu Mill in Mumbai, which will be the second tallest statue in India and the third tallest in the world.